rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

 The following are the signals for the :py:class:`~king_phisher.client.tabs.mail.MailSenderTab` object.

-.. py:function:: message-data-export(str)
+.. py:function:: message-data-export(target_file)

    This signal is emitted when the client is going to export the message configuration to a King Phisher Message (KPM) archive file.

    :signal flags: ``SIGNAL_ACTION | SIGNAL_RUN_LAST``
-   :param str path: The path to write the archive file to.
+   :param str target_file: The path to write the archive file to.
    :return: Whether or not the message archive was successfully imported.
    :rtype: bool

-.. py:function:: message-data-import(str, str)
+.. py:function:: message-data-import(target_file, dest_dir)

    This signal is emitted when the client is going to import the message configuration from a King Phisher Message (KPM) archive file.